 Why Would Anyone Collect Buttons?

-Button collectors transform simple, utilitarian objects taken for granted by millions of people each day and group into delightful displays that make you stop and think.
+Button collectors take simple, utilitarian objects taken for granted by millions of people each day and group them into delightful displays that make you stop and think.

 When eyeing a display of old buttons, you might ponder the type of garment that originally held a 100-year-old painted porcelain example.
 You might even go one step further and wonder about what type of person wore the garment when it was new.